brycewray/hugo-site/content/posts/2022/05/fun-with-feeds/index.md

 ## Mastodon

 By contrast, it's a lot easier to get the RSS feed from a Mastodon user's timeline.
-Here's mine from the [fosstodon.org](https://fosstodon.org) instance, where I use the handle of `@BryceWrayTX` (same as on Twitter):
+Here's mine from the [fosstodon.org](https://fosstodon.org) instance, where I use the handle of `@BryceWrayTX`:

 ```plaintext
 https://fosstodon.org/@BryceWrayTX.rss